sound-infinity/Cheat-Engine/README.md

 If you know lua, this should be easy.

 Everything in that function will get executed INSIDE ROBLOX.
-Now, please note this is still a work in progress and it DOES NOT SUPPORT BIG SCRIPTS YET
+Now, please note this is still a work in progress and it DOES NOT SUPPORT BIG SCRIPTS YET.

-It should run most small scripts for now.
-As always, enjoy :))